Does Whey Protein Lower Cholesterol? The Surprising Connection

 How to Use Whey Protein to Lower Cholesterol

-To effectively use whey protein to lower cholesterol, it is essential to consider individual variations in response, dosage, timing, and other lifestyle factors that can influence cholesterol levels.
+To effectively use whey protein to lower cholesterol, individual variations in response, dosage, timing, and other lifestyle factors that can influence cholesterol levels must be considered.

 Individual variations in response to whey protein